 Here’s when you should see a health care provider for your hives

-If antihistamines aren’t getting your hives under control, if hives are recurring or interfering with your lifestyle, or if wheezing, shortness of breath, chest tightness or any symptoms beyond itching occur, you should see a medical provider.
+If antihistamines aren’t getting your hives under control, if hives are recurring or interfering with your lifestyle, you should see a medical provider.
+If wheezing, shortness of breath, chest tightness or any symptoms beyond itching occur, you should seek immediate medical attention r go to the emergency room.

 The bottom line